kilianMeddas/housing-Kilian-Meddas/README.md

 ## Overview

-This project demonstrates how to integrate a Python Flask web application with a PostgreSQL database using the `psycopg2` library.
-The application provides a simple API for managing house data in a `houses` table within the PostgreSQL database.
+This project demonstrates how to integrate a Python Flask web application with a PostgreSQL database.
+It includes tools for database migrations and creation using Flask-Migrate and psycopg2.

 ---